-Keep it Simple. avoid anything that's overly complicated when explaining your startup.
+Keep it Simple. avoid anything that is overly complicated when explaining your startup.
 Keep things simple.
 And be careful about trying to teach, especially in short presentations.
-Audience want to be convinced that there's a big enough opportunity in what you do and they need to be convinced that you know what you're talking about.
+The audience wants to be convinced that there's a big enough opportunity in what you do and they need to be convinced that you know what you are talking about.